C4AI/arandu_user_guide/README.md

 ## Other guides

-See https://slurm.schedmd.com/quickstart.html for more information on how to use slurm and how to manage jobs.
+See https://slurm.schedmd.com/quickstart.html for more information on how to use Slurm and how to manage jobs.

 See https://slurm.schedmd.com/sbatch.html for the available options for batch jobs.

 # Docker

 ## What is Docker?

 Docker is a container execution system.
 A container can be thought of as a self-contained system that brings everything an application needs to run.
 The advantage of "containerizing" an application is that it can run on different computers without having to reinstall all dependencies in their correct versions, as they are already included in the container.
+Similarly, a single computer can provide distinct environments for different tasks.

 Three concepts are essential to using Docker: "Image", "Container", and "Volume".
 They will be defined below.

 ### Image

 An image is a package that contains everything it takes to run the application.
-The application itself and and all its dependencies in its correct versions are contained in the image.
+The application itself and all its dependencies in its correct versions are contained in the image.

 Docker operates with an image layering system.
 In this way, a new image can be defined as a previous image added to the new elements.